PermafrostDiscoveryGateway/viz-info/05_displaying-the-tiles.md

 ### Creating & editing portals
 - Portals can be created & edited in [the portal builder](https://demo.arcticdata.io/edit/portals) in MetacatUI.
 - Under the hood, the portal builder is just editing a portal document, which is some XML that configures each portal.
 - The XML that creates a portal is defined by the [portal & collections schema](https://github.com/DataONEorg/collections-portals-schemas).
 (Not all [version 1.1.0](https://github.com/DataONEorg/collections-portals-schemas/releases/tag/1.1.0) schema features are supported in MetacatUI yet.
-[Here](https://github.com/NCEAS/metacatui/issues?q=is%3Aopen+is%3Aissue+label%3A%22portals+1.1.0+support%22)is what we have left to do.)
+[Here](https://github.com/NCEAS/metacatui/issues?q=is%3Aopen+is%3Aissue+label%3A%22portals+1.1.0+support%22) is what we have left to do.)
 - Changes to portals can also be made by downloading the portal XML, editing it, then uploading the new version via the DataONE API.
 	- [Here](https://nceas.github.io/datateam-training/reference/customizing-data-portals.html#updating-portals) are instructions on how to do that in R. (Also feel free to ask Robyn for further help/explanation!)
 		-  The `formatId` for portal xml documents is `https://purl.dataone.org/portals-1.1.0` defined [in DataONEorg/object-format](https://github.com/DataONEorg/object-formats/blob/fbef1ec3d3c6d14ac4331414627ad252b6cf314d/objectFormatListV2.xml#L987-L993)